clins10/Altschool-cloud-exercises/mini-project/README.md

 ## if everything went well, you should be able to access your laravel app from your browser using your domain name or IP address

-## The laravel app should look like this:
+## The laravel app degault page should look like this:

 ![laravel app](/mini-project/images/final-output.PNG)